A new generation of Cosmoe

-Cosmoe, like BeOS before it, is designed with these goals in mind:
+Cosmoe, like BeOS which inspired it, is designed with these goals in mind:

 - Highly multi-threaded for maximum performance on modern hardware